alexsaunderswps/User-Guides/Web_Mangement_Guides/web_portal_user_management_guide.md

    - Enter the new user's first and last name in the appropriate fields
    - Enter an email for the new user
    - *Emails must be unique to each user; a shared organization email (info@yourorganization.org) will be invalid if previously used*
-   - Enter a username of the new user
+   - Enter a username for the new user
    - *Usernames must be unique to each user; an organization may not reuse the same username for multiple users*
    - *If you are an Organization Admin the **"Role"** and **"Organization"** fields will be prepopulated and cannot be changed*
-   - Double check the information and click **"Save"** when done
+   - Double-check the information and click **"Save"** when done

 5. **Set new user password**
    - Click anywhere on the user row